johnstevenson/wprs-api/docs/pilots.md

 }
 ```

-### xranks
+### _xranks_
-This property is an array of the pilot's main rankings in relation to the criteria being used.
+This property, at `items/xranks`, is an array of the pilot's main rankings in relation to the
+criteria being used.

 When world region and overall scoring is used, this array will be empty because there are no other
 rankings to show.